kazhala/InquirerPy/docs/pages/prompt.md

 ### keybindings: Dict[str, List[Dict[str, Union[str, FilterOrBool]]]]

-Besides the vi_mode keybinding, you can customize the keybindings even further by specifying a dictionary mapping with the pre-defined keybindings.
+Besides the vi_mode keybinding, you can customise the keybindings even further by specifying a dictionary mapping with the pre-defined keybindings.

 Reference [Keybinding](https://github.com/kazhala/InquirerPy/wiki/Keybinding) for the detailed explanation.